unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-map spoolers requests to a spooler directory managed by an external instance
+``help``: map spoolers requests to a spooler directory managed by an external instance

 spooler-ordered
 ***************